Skip to content

 SSO allows advisors to log into RightCapital from Vendor systems (or vice versa) without separate authentication.
 This improves user experience and is often bundled with data integrations.

-Code Location: gitlab.rightcapital.io/web-service/api/-/tree/develop/app/Http/Controllers/Sso
+Code Location: gitlab.rightcapital.io/web-service/api/-/tree/develop/app/Http/Controllers/Sso and app/Sso

 sequenceDiagram